Meramec Region’s Opioid Affected Youth Initiative

 Stories from Our Region – The Opioid Epidemic

 The Meramec Region’s Opioid Affected Youth Initiative consortium meetings are every second Thursday at 2:00 PM.

-Covid-19: To do our part in slowing the spread of Covid-19 in our communities, all consortium meetings will continue to be held virtually until further notice.
+Covid-19: To do our part in slowing the spread of Covid-19 in our communities, all consortium meetings will continue to be held virtually.
 Any Opioid Affected Youth Initiative (OAYI)-related projects facilitated directly by Meramec Regional Planning Commission (MRPC) will follow the Centers for Disease Control and Prevention guidelines.
 Any OAYI-related projects facilitated by MRPC partners will be encouraged to do the same.